 Camping lodge (bunkhouse) – Two-night minimum; no weekly requirement.
-It can be rented only during camping season, from the last Friday in March through the first Sunday of December.
+It can be rented only during camping season, from the first Friday in March through the first Sunday of December.
 The three-room trailer has seven bunk beds, a refrigerator, a microwave and a coffee maker.
 Outside the lodge is a deck, a fire ring with cooking grate, a large pedestal grill, a water spigot, and a small screened-in picnic shelter with two tables and an outdoor sink.
-There's also a small building with two showers.
-Water is available in-season; call the park to verify.
+Water is available during warmer months; call the park to verify.
 Cooking and smoking are not permitted inside the lodge.
 Parking for five vehicles is covered with rental of the lodge; all other vehicles must pay the park's daily parking fee.
 Additional cars must park in the field across from Redbud Campground.
 This facility is not sold 11 months in advance; it goes online in January each year.
 Check-in is 4 p.m., and check-out is 10 a.m.

 Laurel Ridge Campground - LREW38ftYellow (Electric and Water) - color code: yellow.
 Offers 20, 30 and 50 amp hookup.
 Various equipment up to 38 feet; six sites.
 The sites have been designed for larger RVs.